Ebola fears spread as Spanish nurse worsens, British man tested

 The calls came a day after the death in Texas of the first person to be diagnosed with Ebola in the United States and after the United States and Britain announced they will start screening many airline passengers arriving from affected countries for fever and other Ebola symptoms.

-Fears of having to clean up vomit and feces in airplane bathrooms from infected travelers with insufficient protection prompted about 200 airline cabin cleaners to walk off the job for a day in New York.
+Fears of having to clean up vomit and faeces in airplane bathrooms from infected travellers with insufficient protection prompted about 200 airline cabin cleaners to walk off the job for a day in New York.

 "The nation is frightened, and people are frightened of this disease," U.S. cabinet secretary for health, Sylvia Burwell said at a press conference.
 "They’re frightened because it has a very high mortality rate.
 They’re frightened because they need to learn (and) understand what the facts are about that disease.”